 - Oracle Key Vault (OKV): Oracle Key Vault is a software appliance that provides continuous key availability and scalable key management through clustering with up to 16 Oracle Key Vault nodes, potentially deployed across geographically distributed data centers.
-It is purpose-build for Oracle Database and its many deployment models (Oracle RAC, Oracle Data Guard, Exadata, multitenant environments).
+It is purpose-built for Oracle Database and its many deployment models (Oracle RAC, Oracle Data Guard, Exadata, multitenant environments).
 In addition, Oracle Key Vault provides online key management for Oracle GoldenGate encrypted trail files and encrypted ACFS.
-It is also certified for ExaCC and Autonomous Database (dedicated) (ADB-D on ExaCC).
-Oracle Key Vault is also available in the OCI Marketplace and can be deployed in your OCI tenancy quickly and easily. - OCI Vault Key Management: This is a fully managed service and provides centralized management of your encryption keys to protect your data stored only in OCI.
-The vision of Key Management is to support different types of encryption keys (symmetric and asymmetric) and generic set of workloads including Oracle Database TDE and non-database workloads.
-OCI Vault is the native Gen2 Cloud encryption service.
+It is also certified for ExaDB-C@C and Autonomous Database (dedicated) (ADB-C@C).
+Oracle Key Vault is distributed as a full-stack software appliance for installation on dedicated hardware.
+It is also available in the OCI Marketplace and can be deployed in your OCI tenancy quickly and easily.
+See the video Deploying Oracle Key Vault in OCI. - OCI Vault Key Management: The Oracle Cloud Infrastructure (OCI) Key Management Service (KMS) is a cloud-based service that provides centralized management and control of encryption keys for data stored in OCI.
+It enables integration of encryption with other OCI services such as storage, database, and Fusion Applications for protecting data stored in these services.